Itsfoss0/Itsfoss0/README.md

 ## Hi there!
 Thanks for Visiting.
 I'm Ebenezer R.

-#### - I'm a Computer Science Student, Developer and a Bug bounty Hunter
+#### - I'm a Computer Science Student, Developer and a Bug Bounty Hunter
 #### - Currently learning DevOps and Javascript.
 #### - 2022 Goals: Contribute more to open source